8 Signs Labor Is Near (And When to Take Action!)

 Wondering what the early signs of labor are?
 First, it’s important to understand what happens during early or latent labor, which is the first part of the first stage of labor.
 During early labor, you’ll likely begin to dilate as much as 6 centimeters, says Christine Greves, MD, a board-certified ob-gyn at the Winnie Palmer Hospital for Women & Babies in Orlando, Florida (more on that below)—but this may not happen as obviously as you think.

 I had a scheduled elective C-section on Tuesday.
-The Friday before, I started experiencing light contractions… And then all of a sudden I had explosive liquid diarrhea.
+The Friday before, I started experiencing light contractions… and then all of a sudden I had explosive liquid diarrhea.
 All in one fell swoop.
 I hadn’t expected for that to be my first sign of labor, but there it was!
 I was so worried that my C-section wouldn’t go as planned, but they were still able to perform one on me, just a couple of days early.
 And the digestive symptoms were a good way to clear my body beforehand—a little worrisome at first, but totally fine in the end.

 Nausea and diarrhea

 Remember morning sickness?
 It probably seems like ages ago at this point!
 But many women experience gastrointestinal upset late in the third trimester as well, and wonder, “Is diarrhea a sign of labor?” or maybe, “Is nausea a sign of labor?”
 Nausea and vomiting in the final weeks of pregnancy happen mostly because baby is growing and the uterus crowds into the space of the GI tract (stomach and intestines), says Colleen Moreno, DNP, CNM, director of midwifery services at Stanford Children’s Health, a network of practices and hospitals in the San Francisco Bay area.
 But they could also be early signs of labor.
 As the big event approaches, key hormones cause your muscles to relax and loosen—including those in your rectum.
-So, yes, diarrhea may be a telling clue.
+So, yes, diarrhea may also be a telling clue.

 Effacement and dilation